canjs/canjs/guides/components.md

 - JS
 - CSS

-This is why we created a components folder for our app—instead of, say, a JS folder.
+This is why we created a components folder for our app — instead of, say, a JS folder.
 Each component we develop will be in a folder that contains all the files that support that component.
 This makes components portable, enabling you to reuse them across projects.
 It also isolates them, making them easier to test and maintain.

-In the components folder, create a subfolder called *restaurant_list*, along with the following files:
+In the components folder, create a subfolder called *restaurant_list*, along Twith the following files:

 <pre>
 | restaurant_list